jwindle/gmmfun/notebooks/README.md

 \bar g_i(\theta) = \frac{1}{n} \sum_{t=1}^{n} g_i(x_t, \theta) = 0.
 $$

 Because we may have more moment conditions than parameters, we may not be able to solve this exactly using sampled data.
-An obvious thing to do is to  minmize the squared error of these sample moment conditions.
+An obvious thing to do is to  minimize the squared error of these sample moment conditions.

 Because it will be useful later, we actually want to think about minimizing the squared error using a symmetric, positive definite weighting matrix $W$.
 That is, we want to minimize